Aliases for TICAM1 Gene

 Previous GeneCards Identifiers for TICAM1 Gene

 This gene encodes an adaptor protein containing a Toll/interleukin-1 receptor (TIR) homology domain, which is an intracellular signaling domain that mediates protein-protein interactions between the Toll-like receptors (TLRs) and signal-transduction components.
 This protein is involved in native immunity against invading pathogens.
 It specifically interacts with toll-like receptor 3, but not with other TLRs, and this association mediates dsRNA induction of interferon-beta through activation of nuclear factor kappa-B, during an antiviral immune response.
-Mutations in this gene are associated with encephalopathy, acute, infection-induced. [provided by RefSeq, Jan 2012]
+Mutations in this gene are associated with encephalopathy, acute, infection-induced. [provided by RefSeq, Jul 2020]

 GeneCards Summary for TICAM1 Gene

 TICAM1 (Toll Like Receptor Adaptor Molecule 1) is a Protein Coding gene.
-Diseases associated with TICAM1 include Herpes Simplex Encephalitic 6 and Herpes Simplex Encephalitis.
-Among its related pathways are MyD88 cascade initiated on plasma membrane and Diseases associated with the TLR signaling cascade.
-GO annotations related to this gene include protein kinase binding and signal transducer activity.
+Diseases associated with TICAM1 include Encephalopathy, Acute, Infection-Induced 6 and Herpes Simplex Encephalitis.
+Among its related pathways are IKK complex recruitment mediated by RIP1 and Toll-Like receptor Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and obsolete signal transducer activity.

 UniProtKB/Swiss-Prot Summary for TICAM1 Gene

 Involved in innate immunity against invading pathogens.
-Adapter used by TLR3 and TLR4 (through TICAM2) to mediate NF-kappa-B and interferon-regulatory factor (IRF) activation, and to induce apoptosis (PubMed:12471095, PubMed:12539043, PubMed:14739303, PubMed:28747347).
+Adapter used by TLR3, TLR4 (through TICAM2) and TLR5 to mediate NF-kappa-B and interferon-regulatory factor (IRF) activation, and to induce apoptosis (PubMed:12471095, PubMed:12539043, PubMed:14739303, PubMed:28747347).
 Ligand binding to these receptors results in TRIF recruitment through its TIR domain (PubMed:12471095, PubMed:12539043, PubMed:14739303).
 Distinct protein-interaction motifs allow recruitment of the effector proteins TBK1, TRAF6 and RIPK1, which in turn, lead to the activation of transcription factors IRF3 and IRF7, NF-kappa-B and FADD respectively (PubMed:12471095, PubMed:12539043, PubMed:14739303).
 Phosphorylation by TBK1 on the pLxIS motif leads to recruitment and subsequent activation of the transcription factor IRF3 to induce expression of type I interferon and exert a potent immunity against invading pathogens (PubMed:25636800).
 Component of a multi-helicase-TICAM1 complex that acts as a cytoplasmic sensor of viral double-stranded RNA (dsRNA) and plays a role in the activation of a cascade of antiviral responses including the induction of proinflammatory cytokines (By similarity).